loopmode/stateful/README.md

 #### `yarn start`

-The main development script - starts watching the main package and launches the examples application in parallel.
+The main development script - starts watching the main package and launches the examples application development server.

-Running `yarn start` simply runs `yarn watch` and `yarn examples` in parallel.
+It simply executes `yarn watch` and `yarn examples` in parallel.

 #### `yarn lint`